defacto64/qwac_detector/README.md

-# QWAC Handler
+# QWAC Detector
 An experimental WebExtension to detect, validate, and display QWACs (Qualified Website Authentication Certificates) according to Approach #1 of ETSI TS 119 411-5.

 ⚠**This is NOT production-grade software!**

 I developed this WebExtension in (some of) my spare time, __just for fun__.

 This software is NOT bug-free, is NOT supported, and is NOT optimized.
-It may NOT be accurate or reliable.
+It may NOT always be accurate or reliable.
 I did NOT care about privacy issues.
 I did NOT follow any software engineering methodology.
 This software may cause your browser to become unresponsive or to crash.
-If you want to use it, or just give it a try, you do it AT YOUR OWN RISK.
+If you decide to use it, or just give it a try, you do it AT YOUR OWN RISK.

-WARNING: To date, this WebExtension only works with **Firefox** .
-I may also work on a version compatible with Chrome/Edge, sooner or later, but I am not sure (I also have other things to do in my spare time).
+To date, this WebExtension only works with Chromium-based browsers.
+I also developed a similar add-on for Firefox, but for now I am not sharing it.

 ## Specifications
 * Grab the web server's TLS certificate (only for the main web page).